-Before the baptism you will have 4 preparation sessions with Ian which will be arranged at home or in church to best suit the families involved.
+Before the baptism you will have 4 preparation sessions which will be arranged at home or in church to best suit the families involved.
 At these sessions there will be plenty of opportunity to ask questions and discuss more about faith as well as the practicalities of the baptism service itself.

 Baptism is the first step to becoming a full member of the church and we hope that children who have been baptised will grow in faith and will later choose for themselves to come and be confirmed by the Bishop.
 For adults who have not been baptised as children, baptism and confirmation can take place at the same service, also after a time of preparation.

 Anyone who has not been baptised before who normally attends Jesus Church or who lives in the parish or has a link, eg through grandparents, may be baptised here.

 It is usual for parents to choose 2, 3 or 4 godparents for their child.
 Godparents must be baptised – please speak to us if you have any concerns before asking people to be godparents.
 For adults it is normal to have two sponsors instead.
 Parents and Godparents together promise to nurture the children in the Christian faith and to encourage them by their prayers and their example.